 Dating has never been easy.
 The road to true love has always been rutted with heartbreak, but do we have it any easier today?
 How did Victorians 'come out'?
 How did love blossom in war-torn Europe?
 And why did '80s video-dating never take off?
 Bursting with little-known facts and tantalizing tales of lovelorn men and besotted women, Nichi Hodgson's intriguing history of amorous relationships, from enamoured Georgians to frenziedly swiping millennials (and everyone in between) may leave you grateful that you live — and love — today.
 No matter your own romantic status.

-The Boston Globe's most popular and most e-mailed features, Meredith Goldstein's "Love Letters" column has created a booming nationwide community of readers and letter writers — over 1,000,000 strong and growing.
+Now one of The Boston Globe's most popular and most e-mailed features, Meredith Goldstein's "Love Letters" column has created a booming nationwide community of readers and letter writers — over 1,000,000 strong and growing.
 Meredith divides Can't Help Myself into 12 chapters, each focusing on an issue with which readers are struggling, including topics such as how to cope with dating fatigue and infidelity, work romances and tired marriages, true love and true loss.
-Click here to buy.